TMJ Treatment – Annandale, VA

 - Worn teeth

-Contact our office if you have noticed any of these signs of TMJ disorders.
+Contact our dental office if you have noticed any of these signs of TMJ disorders.
 We will help find the best treatment option for your needs.

 Treating TMJ Disorders

 Dr. Salari will evaluate your teeth and jaw for a proper diagnosis.
 Then, she will create a treatment plan.
 Some of the options she offers for TMJ treatment include:

 A pain reliever, anti-inflammatory, or muscle relaxant may be used for patients with mild TMJ symptoms.
 Medicine can also be directly injected into sore or painful joints in order to reduce inflammation.
 If you have mild TMJ symptoms, you may also eat soft foods, exercise your jaw, and apply ice packs to your jaw.